bashdot/bashdot/README.md

 If you have values which need to be set in a file when bashdot is run, you can create a template.

 1. Append **.template** to any files which should be rendered.

-1. Template files will have all variables replaced with the current environment variables when bashdot is run.
+Template files will have all variables replaced with the current environment variables when bashdot is run.

-1. The rendered files will have **.template** replaced with **.rendered** in the same directory.
+1. The rendered files names will have **.template** replaced with **.rendered** and be created in the same directory.

 1. For example: